Life Insurance

 Guide to ElderShield & CareShield Life

 As you get older, your insurance needs change as your risk of disability and illness increases.
-ElderShield and CareShield Life are government insurance schemes providing a monthly cash payout in the event of a severe disability.
+ElderShield and CareShield Life are government insurance schemes that provide a monthly cash payout in the event of a severe disability, resulting in the inability to carry out activities of daily living (ADL).
 In this guide, we discuss in detail what ElderShield was, its new replacement, CareShield Life, and their benefits, costs and other important information.

 Table of Contents